F.O.G (FATS, OILS, and GREASE)

 Vacuum Release Valve (VRV)

-The photo at right shows a red plastic float that opens and closes the VRV assembly.
+The photo shows a red plastic float that opens and closes the VRV assembly.
 The yellow substance is grease that has coagulated on the valve.

 When the valves get fouled with grease, they let water (sewage) bypass into a carbon canister which is only meant to be dry.
 The carbon canister is a 55-gallon drum that is used to filter the air releases, and their odors that are emitted.